Syed-A-Naqvi/leetcode/arrays_and_hashing/README.md

 1. **Arrays** provide a straightforward way to store ordered data and iterate over it.
 2. **Hashing** allows for quick lookups, avoiding the need to search through the entire data set.

-By combining these two structures, many problems can be solved in optimal time complexity.